hyperledger/besu-docs/docs/HowTo/Use-Privacy/Use-FlexiblePrivacy.md

     privacy groups are also known as onchain privacy groups.

 !!! important

     [Flexible privacy groups](../../Concepts/Privacy/Flexible-PrivacyGroups.md) are an early access feature.
-Do not use in production networks.
+Don't use in production networks.

     The flexible privacy group interfaces may change between releases.
 There may not be an upgrade path from flexible privacy groups created using v1.5 or earlier to enable use of flexible privacy group functionality in future versions.

-    We do not recommend creating flexible privacy groups in a chain with existing [offchain privacy groups](../../Concepts/Privacy/Privacy-Groups.md).
+    We don't recommend creating flexible privacy groups in a chain with existing [offchain privacy groups](../../Concepts/Privacy/Privacy-Groups.md).

 ## Enabling flexible privacy groups